inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 }
 ```

-#### Creating a _custom field_
+#### Updating the Elasticsearch mapping

 Once the custom fields are configured in the `invenio.cfg` file, they need to be added to the record's mapping, so their values are properly indexed in Elasticsearch.
 That can be done using the CLI.
+Under the hood, the CLI will be using the `mapping` property defined in the `<TypeCF>` class.
+For example the `TextCF` will be indexed as `text`.

-**create**
+**CLI**

 On an existing instance, the Elasticsearch mapping has already been created when the `invenio-cli services setup` command was run.
 If the custom fields were defined after that, the mappings need to be updated, meaning __adding a custom field__. __Updating and deleting a custom field is not possible__.
 This constraint is imposed to avoid data migration and potential inconsistencies.